Kazakhstan, Uzbekistan and Mongolia among top landlocked developing countries for FDI worldwide

 Uzbekistan recorded a record high of $2.5bn in FDI, largely attributed to a doubling of reinvested earnings to $1.2bn.
 On the other hand, FDI flows to Azerbaijan turned negative, falling to -$4.5bn, due to dividend payments in the extractive industries.

 Elsewhere in the world, Ethiopia maintained its position as the second-largest recipient among LLDCs, despite a decrease in inflows.
-FDI in Uganda saw a significant rise of 39%, totaling $1.5bn, mainly attributed to major projects in extractive industries.
+FDI in Uganda saw a significant rise of 39%, totalling $1.5bn, mainly attributed to major projects in extractive industries.

-In Latin America, flows to Bolivia turned negative once again, falling to -$26mn, primarily due to exceptional dividend payments in the hydrocarbon sector.
+In Latin America flows to Bolivia turned negative once again, falling to -$26mn, primarily due to exceptional dividend payments in the hydrocarbon sector.
 Conversely, Paraguay witnessed more than a twofold increase in flows to $474mn, driven by investment growth in various economic sectors.

 FDI to LLDCs primarily originated from a few key investor countries.
 China emerged as the largest investor, contributing a significant $20bn in 2021, including $7.5bn in Kazakhstan alone.
 Thailand, Canada and the Netherlands followed as the next biggest investors in LLDCs.